+Eat the Rainbow refers to eating a good variety of fresh fruits and vegetables daily.
+Making sure you have lots of colors on your plate with each meal.
+The benefits are pretty amazing.
 Colorful produce not only looks good on your plate – it’s also super good for you!
-Eating a variety of fruits and vegetables full of large amounts of vitamins, minerals, and fiber helps maintain optimal body functioning.
-Plant-based food is also full of phytonutrients that work to keep us healthy!
-Eating these phytonutrients can help prevent disease and keep us functioning at our best.
+Eating a variety of fruits and vegetables full of vitamins, minerals, and fiber helps maintain optimal body functioning.
+Plant-based food is also full of phytonutrients that work to keep you healthy!
+Eating these phytonutrients can help prevent disease and keep you functioning at your best.

-When we eat the rainbow and choose a variety of colored plant foods its beneficial to us in the following ways:
+When we Eat the Rainbow and choose a variety of colored plant foods its beneficial to us in the following ways:

 - Reduces Chronic Disease Risk